10 Different Types of Snakes in Montana

 by petechar is licensed under CC BY-NC-ND 2.0

 Northern Rubber Boas are popular pet snakes because they move slowly and gently.
-However, they are difficult to care for and definitely not for novices.
+However, they are difficult to care for and not for novices.

 They are named for their rubber-like, soft skin, which they share with their consistently tan or gray body and pale yellow belly.